intel/linux-npu-driver/README.md

 The full device name is Neural Processing Unit, but the Linux kernel driver uses the older name - Versatile Processing Unit (VPU).

+### Driver releases

+Release contain binaries targeted for specific system and list of components that has been used for testing.

+For more details, please, check [release page](https://github.com/intel/linux-npu-driver/releases)

 ### Build standalone driver

 Install required dependencies in Ubuntu